xueyuanj/human_PBS/README.md

 ## human_PBS
-The goal is the examine the population-specific divergence of
+The goal is the examine the population-specific divergence of genes
 ##
 ##
-Genotype part:
+Sequence PBS part:
 To get Fst, PBS of Fst

 copy.file.bash